EricLuec/ToDo---App/README.md

 more detailed documentation coming soon. really looking forward to finishing this project.
 Unfortunately, due to lacking knowledge, this will take some time.
-I'll be working on other projects until.
+I'll be working on other projects until. for example, my blogpage will have a sufisticated backend.